abangfarhan/abangfarhan.github.io/_posts/2024-08-18-machine-learning-bank-churn.md

-In this example, the optimum threshold is 0.21, resulting in average cost of \\$13 per customer.
+In this example, the optimum threshold is 0.21 (which is pretty far from the default threshold of 0.50), resulting in average cost of \\$13 per customer.
 Compare it with the cost if we pay the full customer acquisition cost, which is in the right-most point in the chart above (when the threshold is equal to 1; this is also what we'd get if we use the dummy classifier, which will classify everyone as "not going to churn"):

 ```python